 Case Study: Women’s Health Magazine

-Women’s Health Magazine created an open board called “Vision 21” where their followers pin their goals and visions.
+Women’s Health Magazine created a group Board called “Vision 21” where their followers pin their goals and visions.
 It promotes fan interaction and the brand at the same time!
 Talk about win-win.

 Build Influencer Relationships

 Reach a wider audience and gain more followers by reaching out to influencers in your field.

 Start by following their Boards, repinning their Pins, and leaving engaging comments on their Pins.
 Once you’ve dropped your name that way, you can initiate a bigger collaboration.

 Ask if they will post on a Board of yours or offer to contribute to one of their Boards.
 Present ideas for their Boards and show that you are familiar with their content when initiating collaboration.
 This will bring you closer to that “yes” you’re looking for.

 Mejuri set themselves up for some great collaboration with their Board dedicated to their community with the #thefinecrew.
 The Fine Crew Board showcases the products worn by their community.
 Small influencers and brand partners are featured on Mejuri’s Instagram and Pinterest, making it a great opportunity for cross-promotion.